 Yes.
 All these 3 tools mentioned are available to download rented movies on Amazon, as well as purchased, free, and subscription-required Prime videos.
 But be sure to promptly delete local backup files after the membership or rental rights expire.

 The truth is simple: Amazon Prime DRM exists to protect content, but it also frustrates paying users who just want flexibility.
-If your goal is to build a personal video library or keep shows for travel and offline use, using a dedicated backup tool is the only practical option in 2025.
+If your goal is to keep shows handy for travel and offline use, a dedicated backup tool can be one practical option in 2026—as long as you use it responsibly for personal viewing, keep your subscription valid, and avoid any sharing or redistribution.

 Your ultimate choice to download videos from Netflix, Amazon Prime, Hulu, YouTube and other sites.